hengkp/quiz_buzzer/README.md

 ## Contributing

 Submit issues and pull requests to improve the system.
 Areas for contribution:
-- Additional buzzer support (8, 10, 12 players)
+- Additional player support (8, 10, 12 players)
 - Mobile-responsive web interface
 - Advanced timing features
-- BLE wireless implementation
+- Tournament management software

 ---

-**Ready to build?** Start with the hardware setup and work through each section systematically.
-The system should be operational within a few hours of assembly time.
+**Ready to build?** Start with the parts list and work through the wiring instructions systematically.
+The Cat-6 infrastructure provides a professional, reliable foundation for your quiz events.